MatAtBread/nodent/README.md

 - Implement correct async semantics for 'finally' clause, add try/catch/finally tests
 - Fix 'double exception' case where $Catch threw both synchronous and asynchonously.
 - Fix 'async return;' (with no argument) in generator mode
+- Separate es5 and es6 parser tests (since tests/parser.js used to fail on node<4.0.0)

 08-Oct-15: v2.1.3